 While you’re here, walk in the wilderness, bask in the warmth of a sublime sunset, and gaze at the stars.
 Let your eyes feast on the magnificent Himalayan dusks and dawns, your ears on the live birdsong concert, your lungs on clean crisp mountain air, and your taste buds on the delectable, homely fare.

-This workshop is INR 40000.
-Currently the early-bird price of INR 36000 is available.
+The fees for this workshop is INR 40000.
 This covers a twin shared room for all four nights, all meals and taxes.
-Six of 10 seats remain.
-To book, please click the blue button below.

 Questions?
 Call or WhatsApp +91 73035 16665.